Unity-Technologies/ProjectTinySamples/README.md

 - TinyRacing sample project is intended as a lightweight example of the type of content you can build with Project Tiny.
 It is a complete game slice showing a number of elements such as accepting input, implementing simple AI, handling collisions, and similar.
 Please explore and play around with the sample project to get a feel for what developing with pure DOTS looks like.
 - Tiny3D sample is a "Hello World" style sample with minimal assets & code
 - TinyFactory sample project demonstrates how Animations can be added to a scene (no code).
+- TinyGems and TinySpaceship are 2D sample projects that showcases some of the features that can be found inside the 2D Entities package.